brevzin/cpp_proposals/2287_designated_base/designated-base.md

 The tricky part here is: how do we name the `A` base class of `B` in the _designated-initializer-list_?
 While non-static data members have *identifier*s, base classes can be much more complicated.
 They can be qualified names, they can have template arguments, etc. We also do not actually have a way to name the `A` base class subobject of a `B` today &mdash; the only way to get there is via a cast.
 This means there's no corresponding consistent syntax to choose along with the `.` that we already have.

-Daveed Vandevoorde makes the suggestion that we can use `:` to introduce an _id-expression_ that names a base class.
+Daveed Vandevoorde makes the suggestion that we can use `:` to introduce a _class-or-decltype_ that names a base class (that is the grammar term we use when introducing a base class).
 This would allow the following initialization syntax:

 ```cpp
 B{:A={.a=1}, .b=2}